Division of Social Sciences

 The Senior Capstone Experience in history consists of studies in historiographical techniques and preparation of a substantial senior thesis.
 During the spring term of the junior year, history majors participate in a required course entitled Historical Method (HIS 399).
 In connection with this course, each student is assigned a thesis advisor under whose supervision a prospectus, preliminary bibliography and other elements are prepared.
 Students who wish to be considered for departmental honors, or who are preparing for graduate study in history or related fields, should request permission to attempt an honors thesis.
 Students who wish to be candidates for honors on the senior thesis must have a 3.5 grade point average by the start of Spring semester junior year.

-- HIS 201, 202.
-History of the United States
+- History of the United States to 1865

 - Early Origins of Western Civilization I

 Focuses on ancient societies, from Sumer through imperial Rome, whose cultures contributed to the development of Western civilization.
 The course stresses the multiplicity of cultures that melded and conflicted in the ancient Near Eastern and Mediterranean worlds, and looks to the origins of cultural symbols that appear and reappear in the emerging Western world.

 Studies European society from the fall of the western Roman empire through Galileo and Newton.
 The course is a continuation of History 101; it builds on the assimilation of ancient culture into Roman, Germanic, Greek, Christian, Jewish, and Islamic societies.
 It traces the development of Europe through the Middle Ages, Renaissance, Reformation, and Scientific Revolution.
 Note: HIS 205 is not a prerequisite for HIS 206.